servalproject/succinct-data-example-config-bundles/WorkFlow.md

 Transmission will be able to be automatic or manually controlled.

+BUG: For SMS the only safe path is to base64 the data, because Android does not provide a real binary API for SMS.
+This means <=120 characters per succinct data message for now.

 STATUS: This program has yet to be written.

 Receiving completed forms via SMS/inReach